Maxtermax/hermes-io-docs/docs/api/basic/useObserver.md

 ---

 # useObserver
-`hermes-io` provides a `custom hook` to integrate the `Observer` with `Context`, this hook can be used to subscribe listeners and receive `notifications` under certain constraints provided by the `notification context`, let's analize this in detail.
+The `useObserver` hook integrates the `Observer` and `Context`, this can be used to subscribe listeners and receive `notifications` under certain constraints provided by the `notification context`.

 ### Parameter